LucidtechAI/las-docs/reference/python/latest.md

 #### delete_transition(transition_id: str)
 Delete the transition with the provided transition_id, calls the DELETE /transitions/{transitionId} endpoint.

+    Will fail if transition is in use by one or more workflows.

 ```python
 >>> from las.client import Client